NoroffFEU/development-platforms/vs-code-case-study.md

 But let's focus with two alternatives ( **Atom and Webstorm**) and compare those two with then vscode.

-### What is the difference between Atom and Vscode?
+### What is the difference between VS Code and Atom?

 ![Vscode vs Atom](https://user-images.githubusercontent.com/95321157/232502911-85b6d9d8-07de-4eee-9f73-1ece70dcab2e.jpg)